 Brass and Woodwind Auditions, prepare two solo pieces of contrasting style or two pieces from two different musical periods.
 The audition committee may also ask for all major and minor scales and sight reading.

-Student musicians who participate in athletic bands can also receive scholarships through the University Bands Scholarship program, which awards scholarships to all Marching Mavericks and Mav Horns members.
-If you are interested in Marching Band, fill out the Marching Band Scholarship Form.
+Student musicians who participate in athletic bands can also receive scholarships through the University Bands Scholarship program, which awards scholarships to all members of the Maverick Marching Band.
+For more information about how to participate in marching band, please visit our webpage.
+Participation in the "Maverick Machine" Pep Band, separate from the Maverick Marching Band, carries a cash stipend paid out to students at the conclusion of the performance season.
+For more information about how to participate in the "Maverick Machine" Pep Band, please visit our FAQ page.
 Scholarships are also awarded on a competitive basis to Symphonic Wind Ensemble and Jazz Ensemble members.
 The University Bands Scholarships are awarded in addition to music, academic, or other awards received.